 A good game for families and one that doesn’t take quite as long as Catan, Monopoly is great for 2-8 players and can take about 1 to 2 hours to play from start-to-finish, depending on how many players you have and how many house rules you incorporate into it.

 Already know and love this game?
 Click here to read our list of more games like Monopoly!

-A card game rather than a board game like Settlers of Catan, Dominion is considered to be an essential game amongst tabletop game enthusiasts and it is a worthy addition to this list.
+A card game rather than a board game, Dominion is considered to be an essential game amongst tabletop game enthusiasts and it is a worthy addition to this list.